albert-ce/HangTracks/README.md

 ## Troubleshooting
 The game experience can be affected by:

-- **Title Accuracy**: Last.fm song titles may not always be 100% accurate.
-HangTracks cleans the titles and selects only the top songs to minimize this issue.
+- ~~**Title Accuracy**: Last.fm song titles may not always be 100% accurate.
+HangTracks cleans the titles and selects only the top songs to minimize this issue.~~ Discogs' API provides accurate titles.
 - **Special Characters**: Non-vowel special characters like "ç" or "ñ" are not included in the virtual keyboard, so they won’t be hidden.
 However, for vowels with accents or diacritics (e.g., "á", "ï"), use the base letter (e.g., "a", "i") to guess them.

+## Third-Party API Disclaimer

+*This application uses Discogs’ API but is not affiliated with, sponsored or endorsed by Discogs.
+‘Discogs’ is a trademark of Zink Media, LLC.*

 ## Installation and Setup